 1. Select a discrete app icon.

-Setting resolutions can be a healthy thing when done right.
-We all want to resolve at some point—or set our intentions—on loftier goals.
-Do more, be more.
-Something along those lines.
-Whether it’s make a bold career move or learn a new hobby like how to DIY those fizzy bath bombs (it’s a thing), resolutions can be that nudge we need to step out of our comfort zone.
+Setting goals is a healthy thing.
+We all want to resolve at some point—or set our intentions—on loftier intentions.
+Do more, be more, something along those lines.
+Whether it’s make a bold career move or learn a new hobby like how to DIY those fizzy bath bombs (it’s a thing), goals can be that nudge we need to look toward the future, not the past.

 But if you’re a survivor of trauma, including having survived domestic violence, doing more may be the last thing you feel up to, and that’s okay.
-Trauma is exhausting—can’t we just resolve to take more naps?
+Trauma is exhausting—can’t we just make it our goal to take more naps?

 Absolutely.
 Write that down.